zanderle/tutorial/en/python_introduction/README.md

 # Introduction to Python

-* Strings, integers and variables explained together
+> TODO: Strings, integers and variables explained together
-* Lists only used with for loops, dicts are just named lists
+> Lists only used with for loops, dicts are just named lists
-* Drop Booleans, if else
+> Drop Booleans, if else
-* Drop function definition, we only need calling
+> Drop function definition, we only need calling

 > Part of this chapter is based on tutorials by Geek Girls Carrots (http://django.carrots.pl/).